getgrav/grav-learn/user/pages/02.content/02.headers/docs.md

     category: docs
 ---

-The headers a the top of a page are completely optional, you don't need them at all for a page to display within Grav.
+The headers a the top of a page are completely optional, you don not need them at all for a page to display within Grav.
 There are 3 primary types of pages (**Standard**, **Listing**, and **Modular**) within Grav and each has relevant headers.

 ## Standard Page Headers